jdittrich/userNeedResearchBook/text/dataAnalysis.md

 -->

 The data you gathered can’t be used for supporting design decisions yet: It consists of many unstructured small pieces.
-Now you need to structure and analyse the data—similar as writing a summary and interpretation of a long and complex book.
+Now you need to structure and analyze the data—similar as writing a summary and interpretation of a long and complex book.
 Analysis is not a passive process: Making sense of data requires taking different perspectives and trying them out to see how the data can be interpreted.

 <!-- design and communication.
 Don't forget iterative -->